ues-io/uesio/README.md

 ---

--   _Optional_.
-If you'd like to work with firestore on your local machine, do follow the instructions [here](#local-firestore).
--   _Optional_.
-If you work with firestore locally, you may use the following script for bootstrapping your dev environment :
     ```
     npm run dev
     ```

 -   _Optional_.
 Create a file called `launch.json` located in `apps/.vscode` for the uesio server debugger in Go and paste the following :

 ```